A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Background

 \subsection{Quantum Circuits}

-In classical computation, data are represented by a string of bits.
-When sending through a classical circuit, the state of the input data will be transformed by a sequence of logical gates.
-In quantum computing, the counterpart of bit is called \emph{qubit}.
+The most basic concept in quantum computing is the qubit, which is the counterpart of bit in classical computing.
 The state of a qubit is often represented in Dirac notation